apjowen/workshops/version_control/level_1/collaborating.md

 2. Click the "Sign up" button in the top right corner of the page.

-3. Enter your desired email address, password and username.
+3. Enter your desired email address, password, and username.
+Make sure to choose a strong password and a unique username that reflects your identity or your project.

+4. Select the plan that suits your needs.
+GitHub offers a free plan for public repositories and a paid plan for private repositories with advanced features.

+5. Complete the "Captcha" verification to confirm that you are not a robot.

-4. Click the "Create account" button.
+6. Click the "Create account" button to create your account.

-5. Verify account by entering the 8 digit code sent to your email address.
+7. Verify your account by entering the 8-digit code sent to your email address.
+This step is necessary to confirm your identity and prevent spam accounts.

-7. Once you have verified your account you will be taken to your GitHub dashboard.
+8. Once you have verified your account, you will be taken to your GitHub dashboard.
+From here, you can explore GitHub's features, create new repositories, join or create organizations, and collaborate with other developers.

 ### Connect local git repository to remote (Github) git repository